grzegorzorlowski/word-repeater/.ai/flashcards-endpoint-implementation-plan.md

 2. **Middleware Integration**:
    - Ensure that authentication middleware is applied to this endpoint.
 3. **Input Validation**:
-   - use `zod` for request validation
+   - Use `zod` for request validation.
-   - Parse the request body.
-   - Validate that `text` is present and length is more than 500 character but less than 5000.
+   - Parse the request body and validate that both `text` is present and within allowed limits (e.g., `text` must be more than 500 characters but less than 5000 characters).
    - Return a 400 error if validation fails.
-4. **Invoke Business Logic**:
+4. **Invoke Business Logic & Persistence**:
-   - Extract the flashcard generation logic into a dedicated service (e.g., `src/lib/services/flashcardService.ts`).
+   - Extract the flashcard generation and persistence logic into a dedicated service (e.g., `src/lib/services/flashcardService.ts`).
+   - **Development Phase Note**: Use a mocked service to simulate AI flashcard generation instead of calling an external API.
-   - Call the service function with the validated inputs.
+   - After generating the flashcards, persist them to the database.
 5. **Error Handling and Logging**:
    - Handle any exceptions from the service.
    - Log errors to an audit log (if applicable) to capture failures.
 6. **Response Assembly**:
-   - On success, format the response using `GenerateAIFlashcardsResponseDTO` and return a 200 status with generated flashcards.
+   - On success, format the response using `GenerateAIFlashcardsResponseDTO` and return a 200 status with the stored flashcards.
 7. **Testing and Documentation**:
-   - Write unit and integration tests covering successful processing, validation failures, and error scenarios.
+   - Write unit tests covering successful processing, validation failures, and error scenarios.
    - Update API documentation to reflect the endpoint specification and expected behaviors.